MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Experiment

+We adopt the evaluation protocol popularized by SDPL~\cite{chen2024sdpl}.
+The mapping from a desired shift $(\Delta x, \Delta y)$ to the required (left, top, right, bottom) padding tuple is as follows: top-left $(-\text{P},-\text{P})$, top-right $(-\text{P},+\text{P})$, bottom-left $(+\text{P},-\text{P})$, and bottom-right $(+\text{P},+\text{P})$.
 The comprehensive results are presented in Table~\ref{offset}.
-The findings demonstrate the superior robustness of our proposed MobileGeo model.
-For example, under the most severe shift of $(-60,-60)$ pixels, where other models experience a significant performance collapse, MobileGeo maintains an exceptional Rank-1 accuracy of 93.86\%.
+Under the most severe shift of $(-60,-60)$ pixels, where other models experience a significant performance collapse, MobileGeo maintains an exceptional Rank-1 accuracy of 93.86\%.
 This represents a massive improvement of +16.92\% over the second-best method, SDPL.

-It is crucial to note that while the performance of all models degrades as the offset magnitude increases, MobileGeo's degradation is significantly more graceful.